-Inventories: Inventories consist of food, beverage, other concession items, and miscellaneous novelties and are recorded at the lower of cost (first-in, first-out) or net realizable value.
+Inventories: Inventories consist of beverage and miscellaneous novelties and are recorded at the lower of cost (first-in, first-out) or net realizable value.

 Other assets: Other assets consist of the Association's investments in certain touring performances produced by others.
 These investments are recorded at cost, less principal repaid by tour.